 A visual tribute to an unconventional era captured in a vivid modernist design.

-Watch brands shifted away from the dressy designs of the 1950s, and looked into more sporty display, where the dial would provide the essential in striking colors.
-The case shape remained fairly traditional, but the dial were simplified, emphasizing on colors contrasts.
+Watch brands shifted away from the dressy designs of the 1950s and looked into a more sporty display, where the dial would provide the essential in striking colors.
+The case shape remained fairly traditional, but the dial was simplified, emphasizing color contrasts.
 The chronographs were now focused on racing events, where the timing of a lap was the most important measurement.

 Aside from traditional 2/3-register layout some brands experienced with asymmetrical sub-dials in order to focus on the elapsed minute while the seconds' chronograph hand would be painted bright.
 Similarly, new materials were used for the straps, to accommodate for the moist environment of a racecar cockpit.